mmeewis/TL15/README.md

 ## [1.
 Setup your Environment](exercise1/README.md)

-Before we start, we will deploy our website and add a couple pages required for this lab.
+Before we start, we will deploy our website and add a couple of pages required for this lab.

 ## [2.
 Create a (JSON Schema based) Form](exercise2/README.md)